samsuh/2026-journal/README.md

 - Gym, Set A
 - Buy hawaii tickets
 - Continue considering a move back.
 Maybe plan out a 1 month trip
+  - This has sparked some motivation in me yesterday.
+It feels like there's some hope at the end of the tunnel with this, if Korea isnt permanent, and is just my incubation stage before being ready to move back.

 ## 3/21/26 - Saturday
 ### Music theory